shanthoshs/GitTutorial/README.md

 ## A repository for others to practice their forking git skills with.

 This is the Read Me file for the GitHubPractice repository on GitHub.
+This repository was created for this GitHub workshop meetup: [Workshop: All things Git](https://www.meetup.com/Triangle-Adult-Junior-Developers/events/246275435/)

+** All comments, questions and suggestions welcome. **

 Use this repository to get some more git practice; specifically with forking.